saintmalik/blog.saintmalik.me/blog/2022-09-01-leveraging-git-hook-for-secure-sdlc.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/commit-pre-push.jpg`} alt="commit pre push"/>
 </picture>

-after the commit, then you can push using "git push" and yes the push failed and the secrets/hardcoded apis are being pomited out.
+8. After the commit, you can then push to remote repo using ```git push``` and as you can see in the below screenshot.

+The push failed and the secrets/hardcoded apis are being pointed out.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/failed-pre-push-hook.webp`} alt="failed pre push hook"/>